18F/api-standards/README.md

 These standards will be useful for both public and non-public APIs.

 ## Mandatory Items
-The following items are the most important items for APIs to conform to:

 ### 1. Always use HTTPS
 All APIs should require and use [HTTPS encryption](https://en.wikipedia.org/wiki/HTTP_Secure) (using TLS/SSL).
 APIs should not allow HTTP connections.